TREATMENT TO FIX A GUMMY SMILE | GUM LIFT

-It has been estimated that 7 percent of men and 14 percent of women have an “excessive gingival display” or more commonly called a “gummy smile”.
+It has been estimated that 7 percent of men and 14 percent of women have too much gum showing or more commonly called a “gummy smile”.
 One of the most dramatic and effective cosmetic tools available to fix a gummy smile is the “Gum-Lift”.
 By gently removing excessive gum tissue, dramatic cosmetic improvements can be achieved.
 If this procedure will benefit your overall appearance, and you choose to have this procedure, Dr. Fondriest carefully creates a design that is most appropriate for you and then supervises the procedure which is actually performed by one of the highly respected periodontists that supports Dr. Fondriest’s work.
 “By removing this excessive gum tissue, we are able to reveal the correct proportion and

 beauty of the underlying tooth”, says Dr. Fondriest.
 There are seven common causes of a gummy smile.
 The simple gum lift is the

 Gum Lift Planning

 The planning process of raising or evening out the gum tissue is often a smaller part of the Artistic Smile Design.
 Supervision of the fast to heal surgery by the referring dentist is critical to an ideal outcome.
 While many surgeons have cosmetic training, without having the plan for the long term from the regular treating dentist, the surgeon can only guess about what will look good in the smile.
 If veneers are planned or any restorative care in the smile, the surgeon and restorative dentist must work as a team to deliver the exact shape and height of the gum to achieve the best overall results.

 Gum Lift Treatment sequencing: